top of page

 HAPPENINGS

-1996 Provincial Pow Wow at inauguration of the Totem Project, Sutton, Ontario
+1996 Provincial Pow Wow - inauguration of the Totem Project, Sutton, Ontario

 1990 The Message, Pretoria, South Africa